 He was given only a few years to live when his condition was first diagnosed at the age of 21, but Stephen Hawking defied medical opinion by living well into his seventies.
 Despite spending most of his life in a wheelchair, one of the world's best known scientists was able to communicate through a computer and has even been awarded a Nobel Prize.

 He was one of the world's longest surviving sufferers of this disease and would speak with the help of a voice synthesiser and it was said that it take would take up to ten minutes for Hawking to formulate a single sentence.
 “The only trouble is the voice synthesizer gives me an American accent,” he wrote on his website.

 His scientific works include a collaboration with Roger Penrose on gravitational singularity theorems in the framework of general relativity, and the theoretical prediction that black holes emit radiation, often called Hawking radiation.
 Hawking was the first to set forth a theory of cosmology explained by a union of the general theory of relativity and quantum mechanics.
 He is a vigorous supporter of the many-worlds interpretation of quantum mechanics.

-Despite his illness, Hawking has worked at Cambridge's Department of Applied Mathematics and Theoretical Physics for more than 30 years and since 1979, has been the University's Lucasian Professor of Mathematics.
+Despite his illness, Hawking worked at Cambridge's Department of Applied Mathematics and Theoretical Physics for more than 30 years and since 1979, was the University's Lucasian Professor of Mathematics.

 He is renowned for his books like 'A Brief History of Time' published in 1988 and its 2001 sequel, 'The Universe in a Nutshell'.